 Location Description Available to residents citywide, with a focus on those in the NRSA.
-Provided by Community Development Division staff at 9898 East Colfax, within the City's designated NRSA Planned Activities See above 4 Project Name Emergency Repairs Target Area ORIGINAL AURORA NEIGHBORHOOD REVITALIZATION STRATEGY Goals Supported Preserve Existing Affordable Housing and Expand Accessibility in Housing Needs Addressed SINGLE FAMILY HOUSING REHABILITATION Funding CDBG: \$75,000 Description The Emergency Home Repair Program provides grants for the emergency repair of owner-occupied single-family homes to address conditions in the home that are hazardous to the occupant's health and safety.
+Provided by Community Development Division staff at 9898 East Colfax, within the City's designated NRSA Planned Activities See above Project Name Emergency Repairs Target Area ORIGINAL AURORA NEIGHBORHOOD REVITALIZATION STRATEGY Goals Supported Preserve Existing Affordable Housing and Expand Accessibility in Housing Needs Addressed SINGLE FAMILY HOUSING REHABILITATION Funding CDBG: \$75,000 Description The Emergency Home Repair Program provides grants for the emergency repair of owner-occupied single-family homes to address conditions in the home that are hazardous to the occupant's health and safety.
 The homeowner/applicant must meet low- and moderate income eligibility requirements.
 Typical projects include, but are not limited to, furnace and water heater replacement, minor electrical and plumbing repairs, and, especially in the older neighborhoods, clay-pipe sewer repairs or replacement.
 The funds will be in the form of grants not to exceed \$8,000 for sewer line repairs and \$5,000 for all other repairs.
 Repairs that exceed these amounts may be covered by a deferred payment loan similar to the Single Family Rehabilitation Program.
-Target Date 12/31/20 Estimate the number and type of families that will benefit from the proposed activities 10 homeowners Location Description Citywide Planned Activities See above 5 Project Name Accessibility Modification Program Target Area Citywide
+Target Date 12/31/20 Estimate the number and type of families that will benefit from the proposed activities 10 homeowners Location Description Citywide Planned Activities See above Project Name Accessibility Modification Program Target Area Citywide Planned Activities Project Name Target Area Goals Supported Needs Addressed Funding Description Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Project Name

 Goals Supported Preserve Existing Affordable Housing and Expand Accessibility in Housing

 Needs Addressed SINGLE FAMILY HOUSING REHABILITATION

 Funding CDBG: \$50,000

 Description The Handicap Accessibility Grant Program is a program designed to assist owner-occupied, income-eligible households for handicap accessibility modifications to their homes.
 The funds will be in the form of grants not to exceed \$15,000.
-Handicap- related rehabilitation can include the installation of wheel chair ramps, chair lifts, widening of doorways (exterior and interior), kitchen repairs, bathroom repairs and any other handicap accessibility needs.
+Handicap-related rehabilitation can include the installation of wheel chair ramps, chair lifts, widening of doorways (exterior and interior), kitchen repairs, bathroom repairs and any other handicap accessibility needs.
 Although handicap accessibility issues are addressed under the Single-Family Rehabilitation Program, this program allows modifications specific to accessibility, without the requirement to renovate the entire home.

 Target Date 12/31/20

 Estimate the number and type of families that will benefit from the proposed activities 5 homeowners in households with persons with disabilities

 Location Description Citywide

 Planned Activities See above

 6 Project Name Radon Mitigation

 Target Area Citywide

 Goals Supported Preserve Existing Affordable Housing and Expand Accessibility in Housing

 Needs Addressed SINGLE FAMILY HOUSING REHABILITATION

 Funding CDBG: \$50,000

-Description The Radon Mitigation Program is designed to assist owner- occupied, income eligible households to address mitigation of high levels of radon gas in the home that are hazardous to the occupants.
+Description The Radon Mitigation Program is designed to assist owner-occupied, income eligible households to address mitigation of high levels of radon gas in the home that are hazardous to the occupants.
 It is a CDBG funded program and is available throughout the City to eligible homeowners.
 The program funds will be in the form of a grant not to exceed \$5,000 which will cover initial testing, mitigation, and clearance testing of the project.

 Target Date 12/31/20

 Estimate the number and type of families that will benefit from the proposed activities 13 homeowners

 Location Description Citywide

 Planned Activities See above

 7 Project Name Commercial Renovation

 Target Area ORIGINAL AURORA NEIGHBORHOOD REVITALIZATION STRATEGY

 Goals Supported Revitalize and make public and commercial improvements in designated NRSA

 Needs Addressed INFRASTRUCTURE

 URBAN RENEWAL

 Funding CDBG: \$675,000